Approximate Bayesian Computation via Classification

 We suggest embedding a machine learning classifier inside ABC to determine whether or not fake and observed data are similar and, thereby, whether or not the underlying parameter value should be kept in the ABC reference table.
 The fundamental premise of this proposal is as follows: parameter values that yield indistinguishable simulated datasets can be deemed close.
-Bayesian inference via classification has been suggested before. \citet{kaji2021mh} developed a version of the Metropolis-Hastings algorithm, called MHC, based on classification-based estimators of likelihood ratios. \citet{gutmann2018likelihood} proposed a classification strategy related to ours using a different discrepancy metric.
+Bayesian inference via classification has been suggested before. \citet{kaji2021mh} developed a version of the Metropolis-Hastings algorithm, called MHC, based on classification-based estimators of likelihood ratios. \citet{thomas2022likelihood} derived a marginal approach by contrasting two fake datasets generated from the marginal and conditional likelihoods. \citet{gutmann2018likelihood} proposed a classification strategy related to ours using a different discrepancy metric.
 Our paper reframes the method of \citet{gutmann2018likelihood} as a genuine ABC algorithm with a KL divergence discriminator and provides supporting theory which justifies its inferential potential.